-The final version 2020 is valid from 01 January 2020 for all CISM parachuting competitions until further notice and will be published at CISM website.
+This edition of Parachuting Regulations- final 2021 is valid from 01 January 2021 for all CISM parachuting competitions until further notice and will be published at CISM website.

 INTRODUCTION

 PRESENTATION OF PARACHUTING IN C.I.S.M.

 Leonardo da Vinci, universal genius of the Renaissance, anticipated in a drawing the principle and the design elements of the parachute.
 In 1617 a jump was attempted in Italy from a tower.
 The first jump from the air is registered in France during the year 1797.